agilly1989/ComfyUI_agilly1989_motorway/readme.md

+# What is this?

+This my implemenation of a "pipe" in ComfyUI.
+Is it better or worse than others?
+No idea.

 # Installation
-Open your ComfyUI/custom_nodes folder and git clone this repository
+Open your `ComfyUI/custom_nodes` folder and git clone this repository

 # Usage
 The node pattern is `Motorway [amount of inputs]x[amount of outputs]` so